2014 RECOMMENDATION PANEL:

 2012 JUDGING PANEL:

-A working actress in theater & films & television, Iris Acker has produced, hosted and promoted theater on her T.V. show On Stage with Iris Acker for 21 years, currently on BECON T.V. in Miami Broward & Palm Beach County.
+A working actress in theater & films & television, Iris Acker produced, hosted and promoted theater on her T.V. show On Stage with Iris Acker for 27 years.
+Currently she’s producing SPOTLIGHT ON THE ARTS, on BECON T.V. in Miami Broward & Palm Beach County.
 Acker was the first Actors Equity Liaison for Florida and initiated The Equity Casting Hotline, which is now an Equity National feature.
 She also brought the half-price theater ticket concept to South Florida, originally titled “Ticket Madness.”
 Acker directed the Carbonell Award show for several years and has been nominated for Carbonells as well.
 She currently serves on the board of directors of The Florida International Press Club.

 Cheryl Dunn Bychek

 An accomplished actress involved with the development of the Theatre Club of the Palm Beaches, which led to the current Florida Stage, Cheryl Dunn Bychek also became involved in theatrical public relations and marketing until shifting to a real-life family role.
 She has remained involved in regional arts activities, particularly as a member of the Carbonell Awards voting panels for many years.